cpearce-kpler/ais_land_flag/README.md

 # ais_land_flag
 Flags AIS data that is erroneously on land.
+These flags can then be used as a mask in other processes.

+# Dependencies
+- Downloaded AIS data sorted by latitude and longitude.
-These flags can then be used as a mask.
-Depends on downloaded and lat/lon sorted (not DB) AIS data.
-Also dependent on land/water/inland water masks plus related grids.
-Masks and grids are available via geospatial S3 bucket.
+- Masks and relate land/water/inland water masks plus related grids.

+Masks and grids are available via the geospatial S3 bucket.

 # Run in PowerShell
 Here is some example PowerShell code to run the script.